 Experience this city’s vibrant business environment that has emerged as part of Ireland’s economic recovery.
-Walk to work through Dublin’s historic streets or take the take a double-decker bus, the tram, Dart, or Metro.
+Walk to work through Dublin’s historic streets or take a double-decker bus, the tram, Dart, or Metro.
 Linger over a lunch of shepherd’s pie or Irish salmon.

 You’ll be guaranteed an unpaid internship placement at a local business or organization, where you’ll work for at least 32 hours a week.
 We will work with you to find the closest placement match between your professional and personal goals with what’s available in Dublin.